soldatov-s/go-gpss/Readme.md

 queue.
 Barista busy at 14.58 percent, cook busy at 32.71 percent.

 # Example 4
 Simulation of Restaurant.
-We have restaurant with 24 tables, staff:
+We have restaurant with 24 tables and staff:
 8 waiters, 2 hostes, 4 cooks and 2 barmans.
 Random visitors enter to restaurant every 10 minutes with deviation 5 minutes.
 If queue to restaurant contains more than 6 people, visitors leave restaurant without waiting free tables.